Looking For A Job

 Contents: To jump to the topic you would like, click on the links below

 - Employment Rights For Persons With Disabilities

 Finding a job in these difficult times is not easy, this is even more difficult for many persons with Disabilities, including The Deaf and persons with Hearing Impairments.
 Stabilizing a job once you have one, is even harder.
 Finding a stable workforce poses many challenges.
 This is largely due to a factors such as:

 - Lack of Assistive Devices

 Jobs offered to people with disabilities are scarce & studies have shown a correlation between disabilities and poverty.
 Those who are able to get jobs but unable to stabilize a job are often left discouraged & many who had participated, found that they were paid less when compared to their co-workers.

-Thanks to Organizations such as the National Council of and for Persons with Disabilities, there are programs in place that aid persons with disabilities, to find jobs & acquire skills they my need in the workplace.
+Thanks to Companies and Organizations such as Bradshaw LeRoux Consulting, The National Council of and for Persons with Disabilities, there are programs in place that aid persons with disabilities, to find jobs & acquire skills that they may need in the workplace.